flin1/REEF-CS225-Final-Project/README.md

 Using the data given by the CS 225 repository, our group has decided to help travelers find the **quickest, easiest path from one airport to another**.
 Our goal for this project was to use concepts we learned in CS225 to create a program that allows us to efficiently search for short paths within a graphical representation of our data.
 Each node being an airport in the world, and each edge being a flight connecting the two airports.

 Our team decided to use Dijkstra's Shortest Path Algorithm to analyze different paths between nodes and find the shortest one connecting them.
-[INCLUDE MORE DETAIL]
+Dijkstra's using the greedy algorithm heuteristic, making the best decision based on neighboring nodes and their distances.
+Once the algorithm is given a source node and destination node to reach, it makes decisions based on its neighbors to navigate towards the destination node.

 We will also be using Kosaraju's algorithm to find strongly connected components.
 Strongly connected components are airports that can all be accessed by any other airports in the component.
-[INCLUDE MORE DETAIL]
+This means that if a node has a path to another node, that means that the other node has a path back to the original.

 A breadth-first search traversal will also be used as it can find a node regardless of the size of the tree.
 This can be used by the traveler to reach any point on the graph.
 For instance, they could choose a starting location and they will be able to see all the possible airports  Our graph will be able to accommodate for new airports and flights added as the world is ever increasing in size and travel methods.
 Thank you for riding with us and we hope you enjoyed your flight!